vdclab/vdclab-wiki/BLAT-Search-Genome.md

 - [BLAT Search Genome *Main Page*](http://genome.ucsc.edu/cgi-bin/hgBlat?hgsid=412713987_NrFiBsC7HAfLzfiAeKNgr11VBglP&command=start)
 {.links-list}

-## Norte from Users
+## Note from Users
-- Only model Eukaryotic genome available.
+- Mostly for model Eukaryotic genomes but E. coli is available.
 - Not sensitive with bacterial homologs.

 ## Ease of use